 |College of the Holy Cross||Boys and Girls Club of Worcester Canterbury Street School Vernon Hill (all-girls program)|

 |Nichols College||Dudley Elementary School Dudley Middle School Webster Dudley Boys and Girls Club|

 |Worcester Polytechnic Institute||Belmont Street School Elm Park School|

-Most of our college programs host a large campus based event at the end of the school year so Littles can have a fun day with their Bigs one more time before the long summer break.
+Most of our college programs host Field Day, a large campus based event at the end of the school year, so Littles can have a fun day with their Bigs one more time before the long summer break.
 At these events, matches enjoy food, games, and STEM and art activities.
-Field day also gives the Little a chance to tour their Big’s college campus and see what it would be like to attend college.
+Field Day also gives the Little a chance to tour their Big’s college campus and see what it would be like to attend college.
 Since these events are so huge, we are grateful to have donations from community-driven organizations in the area.
 Recent donations came from: Polar, KIND Bars, Yasso Frozen Yogurt, Frosty Flyer from Fidelity Bank and Wegmans.